Overview

 Configuring the Terms Parameters

-The Dynamic Terms item works by running a search query for Terms in your database based on the parameters you give it.
+The Dynamic Terms item works by running a Terms Query on your database based on the parameters you give it.
 It uses the core WordPress query functionality.

 To configure the parameters, click the Uber button on the Dynamic Terms menu item.
 The first tab on the left, Dynamic Terms, offers the parameter configuration settings.